kurumpa/dotSwitcher/README.md

 Improvements to be implemented
 ------------------------------
-* Conversion of text selection
+* Restoring clipboard contents after transformation of selected text
+* Build script
+* Promo-page and form for donations :)

 Credits
 -------